Henry Swanzy: 1954–58 in Ghana

 From 1954 to 1958 Swanzy was seconded as head of programmes to the Gold Coast Broadcasting System (GCBS; later the Ghana Broadcasting Corporation), after a colonial government commission had proposed the establishment of GCBS to produce programmes of local content "in the spirit of independence", with BBC staff being sent to Accra, capital of the then Gold Coast, to develop news and entertainment programmes, train staff and promote the purchase of wireless sets by the general public.
 Developing a new weekly literary radio programme called The Singing Net, Swanzy specifically encouraged creative writers (Cameron Duodu has written of his experience at the time), attracting contributors and listeners through competitions and articles he wrote for the Daily Graphic.

 A direct legacy of the programme was an anthology edited by Swanzy, published the year after Ghana became the first African nation to declare independence from European colonisation, and entitled Voices of Ghana: Literary Contributions to the Ghana Broadcasting System, 1955–57 (Ministry of Information and Broadcasting, Ghana, 1958).
 In a review for the Daily Times of Nigeria, Cyprian Ekwensi wrote: "I am certain that everyone who reads Voices of Ghana will agree that it stands as a solid examination of the achievement of a nation under the inspiration of a man who knew the importance to a nation of the (literary) printed word."

 During this period, he also wrote about the Swanzy family's historical connections with the Gold Coast.

 Later years

 Swanzy subsequently returned to the BBC's external services, where he worked until his retirement in 1976.
 He wrote several critiques of West Indian literature and for a decade edited the journal of the Royal African Society, now called African Affairs.

 In November 1998, Swanzy was the subject of a BBC Radio 4 programme, What Does Mr Swanzy Want?, presented by Philip Nanton and produced by Matt Thompson.

 Swanzy died on 19 March 2004, aged 88, at his home in Bishop's Stortford, England.

 Personal life

+On 12 March 1946 at Hampstead register office, Swanzy married the artist Tirzah Garwood (1908 -1951), widow of Eric Ravilious, and mother of three children.
+They had met in 1944 through artist Peggy Angus and rented a house at 169 Adelaide Road, Hampstead after their marriage.

-In 1946, Swanzy married Tirzah Garwood, widow of Eric Ravilious.
-After she died from cancer, in 1952 he married Henriette Van Eeghan, with whom he had two sons and a daughter.
+After Garwood died from cancer, in 1952 he married Henriette Van Eeghan, with whom he had two sons and a daughter.